mcogswell/mcogswell.github.com/why_cat/index.md

 ---

 In this post I started to explore how we understand ConvNets through visualization.
-Current techniques focus on individual neurons and allow to analyze patterns a CNN recognizes, but they don't show how those patterns relate one another.
+Current techniques focus on individual neurons and allow us to analyze patterns a ConvNet recognizes, but they don't show how those patterns relate one another.
-The latter part is essential because ConvNets are supposed work by composing more complex patterns out of simpler ones.
+The latter part is essential because ConvNets are supposed to work by composing more complex patterns out of simpler ones.
 I'll try to investigate the edges in my next post.